How did real-mode Windows implement its LRU algorithm without hardware assistance?

 Hooray, a software-implemented Accessed bit!

-I continue to be amazed at how much Windows 1.0 accomplished
+I continue to be amazed at how much Windows 1.0 accomplished with so little.

 [Raymond is currently away; this message was pre-recorded.]